Varsovienne

 The Varsoviana is both a couple dance and a melody.
-Whilst originally conceived as a mazurka (with its characteristic 3/4 time and accent on the 2^{nd} or 3^{rd} beat) it is now regularly mislabeled as a waltz (even being known as The Waltz of Vienna).
+Whilst originally conceived as a mazurka (with its characteristic 3/4 time and accent on the 2nd or 3rd beat) it is now regularly mislabeled as a waltz (even being known as The Waltz of Vienna).

-The Varsoviana is known by a variety of variations of its name (such as the Varsouvienne, Varsovienne or La Va), but it also has names which reference the distinctive ‘pause’ motif in the dance (such as Shoe the Donkey, Put your Little Foot, Cock your Leg Up) as well as titles that refer to songs which have come to be associated with the tune (e.g. Jan Pierewiet, Mascando Chicote, Turkey Rhubarb).
+The Varsoviana is known by a variety of variations of its name (such as the Varsouvienne, Varsovienne or La Va), but it also has names which reference the distinctive 'pause' motif in the dance (such as Shoe the Donkey, Put your Little Foot, Cock your Leg Up) as well as titles that refer to songs which have come to be associated with the tune (e.g. Jan Pierewiet, Mascando Chicote, Turkey Rhubarb).

 The dance and melody is known across Europe, North America, South America and Australasia.
-It is one of the most well known and long lived of all the 19^{th} century 'round' couple dances, it was one of the earliest ever "sequence" dances.
+It is one of the most well known and long lived of all the 19th century 'round' couple dances, it was one of the earliest ever "sequence" dances.
 Its longevity is possibly due to its distinctive choreography, in particular the novelty (for that time) of having a pause motif in the dance.
-The pause motif which marks out all versions of the Varsoviana dance, usually through a point of the toe or heel held for one of two beats, also makes it more difficult to relocate the dance to a different tune, perhaps protecting the association between dance choreogrpahy and melody.
+The pause motif which marks out all versions of the Varsoviana dance, usually through a point of the toe or heel held for one of two beats, also makes it more difficult to relocate the dance to a different tune, perhaps protecting the association between dance choreography and melody.

-The earliest reference to the creation of ‘La Varsoviana’ is a French newspaper Journal Des Faits.
-The article notes that it is intended that a new ballroom dance ‘La Varsoviana’ will be premiered at the Salle Paganini (Paris) that very evening - the 2^{nd} of November 1852.
-The music, and most probably the choreography too was composed by an obscure Spanish-born composer Francisco Alonso (1822-1876).
+The earliest reference to the creation of 'La Varsoviana' is a French newspaper Journal Des Faits.
+The article notes that it is intended that a new ballroom dance 'La Varsoviana' will be premiered at the Salle Paganini (Paris) that very evening – 2 November 1852.
+The music, and most probably the choreography too was composed by an obscure Spanish-born composer Francisco Alonso (1822–1876).
 At the time there were a number of mazurkas in circulation bearing as their title some variant of Warsaw.
 Poland was at this point under occupation by Russia and Frédéric Chopin amongst others was popularising Poland's right to sovereignty by promoting Mazurkas, a tempo strongly associated with Poland.
 Dr Middleton-Metcalfe, following Maurice Brown has pointed out that by 1852 the word "Varsoviana" (and its variants) was perhaps even being used interchangeably with "Mazurka", to indicate a piece in ¾ timing with an accent on the second or third beat.